f5devcentral/f5-techXchange2023-ModernApps/lab_1.0.md

 # Outline

-You will deploy a Managed K8s Cluster and AWS-VPC Appstack site, in this section
+In this section, we deploy a Managed K8s Cluster and AWS-VPC-site with an Appstack instance.
+The underlying AWS base environment will also be created

-Terragrunt will sequentially apply terraform modules in the order specified by the dependencies stanza (defined in the terragrunt.hcl file, inside each module directory eg: aws-base-1/terragrunt.hcl)

 ## Trigger build of lab environment

-1. Open a terminal and run the following command to switch to the infrastructure branch we will use for this lab:
+1. Open a terminal and run the following command:

     ```bash
     cd ~/terraform-modular-demo-framework